-When you're breast-feeding, you can't measure the amount of milk your baby drinks during each feeding — but that's OK.
-You can watch for reassuring signs that your baby is getting enough to eat.
+When you're breast-feeding, you can't measure the amount of milk your baby drinks during each feeding — but you can still make sure your baby is getting enough to eat.
+Here's how.

 Cover the basics

 - Is your baby gaining weight?
 Steady weight gain is often the most reliable sign that a baby is getting enough to eat.
 Although most babies lose weight soon after birth, it's typically regained — and then some — within one to two weeks.
 Your baby will be weighed at each checkup.
 If you're concerned about your baby's weight, make an appointment to have your baby weighed.